 - The ability to understand and interpret policies and procedures

 Is this work right for you?

 Being a BPS is not for everyone.
 To help you decide if it's right for you:

-- Watch this short video, produced by the Vermont Department of Human Resources, about what it means to be a benefits program specialist with the State of Vermont
+- Watch this short video, produced by the Vermont Department of Human Resources, about what it means to be a BPS with the State of Vermont

-While this video (created by the NH Department of Health and Human Services) is not specific to Vermont, it will give you a good idea of the type of work done here.
+- Watch this video, produced by the NH Department of Health and Human Services, about the day-to-day work of Family Services Specialists in New Hampshire.
+While it's not specific to Vermont, it will give you a good idea of the type of work done here.

 Where do I get more information?

-- Click here to see the job specifications (Vermont Department of Human Resources website).
+- Click here to see the job specifications (VT Department of Human Resources website)

-- Click here to see current job postings and apply online (Vermont Department of Human Resources website).
+- Click here to see current job postings and apply online (VT Department of Human Resources website)

 What are the benefits of working for the State?